Awshre/purdue/README.md

 ## Courses

-The courses that I took followed the Computer Science department's [undergraduate core curriculum][3] as well as the [Software Engineering track][4]'s curriculum.
+The courses that I took followed the Computer Science department's [undergraduate core curriculum][3] as well as the [Software Engineering track curriculum][4].
 Here is the list of courses that are included in this repository:

 *   CS 180 - Problem Solving and Object-Oriented Programming
 *   CS 240 - Programming in C